elinatomson/real-time-forum-typing-in-progress/README.md

 - When you are finished and you want to delete docker container and images press Enter in your terminal.
 It will run delete_docker script.

 ## For auditing
+Login to the forum using two different users on different browsers(for example Firefox and Chrome).
 The audit questions are [here](https://github.com/01-edu/public/blob/master/subjects/real-time-forum/typing-in-progress/audit.md)
 You can register totally new forum users or you can use excisting ones:
 - Nickname: Leonardo
 - Password: Tere1
 - Nickname: Elina
 - Password: Tere1

 ## Authors
 - [@elinat](https://01.kood.tech/git/elinat)